natcap/invest.users-guide/source/coastal_blue_carbon.rst

   ...         ...    ...
   ==========  =====  ==============================

  Where all columns are required and are defined as follows:

  * *lulc-class*: Text string description of each land use/land cover (LULC) class

  * *code*: Unique integer value for each LULC class.
 These integer values must match values in the user-supplied Land Use/Land Cover rasters, and all LULC classes in the Land Use/Land Cover rasters must be included in this LULC Lookup Table.

- * *is_coastal_blue_carbon_habitat*: Enter a value of TRUE if the LULC type is coastal blue carbon habitat (e.g. mangroves, sea grass) and enter a value of FALSE if the LULC type is not blue carbon habitat (e.g. urban, agriculture, terrestrial forest.)
+ * *is_coastal_blue_carbon_habitat*: Enter a value of TRUE if the LULC type is coastal blue carbon habitat (e.g. mangroves, sea grass) and enter a value of FALSE if the LULC type is not blue carbon habitat (e.g. urban, agriculture.)

 - **LULC Transition Effect of Carbon Table** (required): CSV (.csv, Comma Separated Value) table, based on the **transitions_[Suffix].csv** table generated by the preprocessor.
 You must edit **transitions_[Suffix].csv** as described in Step 1 Preprocessing Outputs before it can be used by the main model.
 The left-most column (*lulc-class*) represents the source LULC class, and the top row (<lulc1>, <lulc2>...) represents the LULC class that it transitions to.